-From the barstool the peach basket Princess continued, “...and you should find a telltale circle of charcoal around your eye.
+From the barstool the peach basket Princess continued, “...and within the remaining kaleidoscopes you should find a memento for when I am gone.
 It will wash off in a day or so.
-Another of my little jokes.
-A memento for when I am gone.
 If you will all lend a hand, it is time to begin testing the apparatuses.”

 Phlegm Ward came from the kitchen wiping his hands on a wad of paper towels.
 “OK, I’ll play.
 A big slug says it is a princess.
 And you guys buy it, all of it.”
 There was a shocked silence followed by shuffling and distancing but Phlegm stood his ground.
 “Jesus, Mary and Joseph, just what the hell do we get out of all this, anyway?”

 “That is rude,” said the Princess.
 “Your desires are neither here nor there.”